Aug 27 2024

 As more and more viewers choose a bundle of streaming services over a bundle of cords, advertisers are following in kind, attempting to connect with audiences precisely where they’re consuming their TV content.

-• From 2019 to 2024, traditional TV ad spending dropped from $70.59 billion to $60.56 billion.
-It is forecast to drop below $55 billion by 2027.
+• From 2019 to 2024, traditional TV ad spending dropped from $70.59 billion to $58.99 billion.
+It is forecast to drop to $45.32 billion by 2028.

 • CTV ad spending, on the other hand, is forecast to surpass $30 billion in 2024—a 370+% increase from five years ago.

-Political Advertising and Convergent TV in 2024
+Political Advertising And Convergent TV In 2024

 Then, of course, there’s the other story that’s shaping the convergent TV landscape in 2024: political advertising.